|Sales & Marketing|

 |Key Points – BBB Report|

-As of this review, TransTech shares its Better Business Bureau profile with Certified Payment Processing, which has an “F” rating based on 288 complaints in the last 36 months.
-This is down from 310 complaints the last time we reviewed TransTech’s BBB rating.
-Of the complaints, 215 are regarding problems with products and services, 53 with advertising or sales issues, 19 with billing and collection disputes, and one under a guarantee or warranty issue.
+As of this review, TransTech shares its Better Business Bureau profile with Certified Payment Processing, which has an “F” rating based on 283 complaints in the last 36 months.
+This is down from 288 complaints the last time we reviewed TransTech’s BBB rating.
+Of the complaints, 176 are regarding problems with products and services, 82 with advertising or sales issues, and 25 with billing and collection disputes.

-The BBB report states that TransTech has resolved 179 of the complaints but that it completely failed to resolve 50 issues, resulting in the “F” rating.
-A total of 59 outcomes left the merchant dissatisfied even though the BBB states that TransTech made a “good faith” effort.
+The BBB report states that TransTech has successfully resolved 52 of the complaints but that it completely failed to resolve 38 complaints, resulting in the “F” rating.
+The remaining 193 outcomes either left the merchant dissatisfied or did not receive a final response from the merchant.
 In this case, we agree with the BBB’s rating of “F.”

 Related: Best Processors For E-Commerce